Daniel Dixon (basketball)

-Daniel Dixon (born February 13, 1994) is an American professional basketball assistant coach for the Oklahoma City Blue of the NBA G League.
-He played college basketball for William & Mary.
+Daniel Dixon (born February 13, 1994) is an American professional basketball coach who currently serves as the head coach for the Oklahoma City Blue of the NBA G League.
+He played college basketball for William & Mary, and played professionally in the NBA G League.
+He won the 2025 NBA Finals as an assistant coach with the Oklahoma City Thunder.

 Early life

 Dixon competed for Langley High School in Virginia.
 As a senior, he averaged 18 points per game.
 Despite his high scoring, he drew interest from only one college, so he decided to enroll at Fishburne Military School as a postgraduate.
 At Fishburne, he was the best defensive player and received scholarship offers from Northeastern, Elon and William & Mary, selecting William & Mary.

 College career

 As a freshman, Dixon missed five games with an injury and averaged 3.5 points per game.
 Dixon scored 11.1 points per game as a sophomore at William & Mary as a complementary option to Marcus Thornton.
 Dixon hit 70 three-pointers and contributed 12.5 points per game as a junior, guiding the team to a 20–11 record.
 On December 29, 2016, he scored a career-high 36 points in a 65–54 win over Old Dominion, shooting 5 of 7 from 3-point range.
 As a senior, Dixon averaged 19.2 points, 4.7 rebounds and 2.5 assists per game, shooting 37.8 percent from the three-point arc.
 He was named to the first-team All-CAA.